andrew/ultimate-awesome/README.md

 - [awesome-platform-engineering](https://github.com/toptechevangelist/awesome-platform-engineering) - An awesome list of Platform Engineering 平台工程列表.
 - [awesome-uni-app](https://github.com/uni-helper/awesome-uni-app) - 多端统一开发框架 uni-app 优秀学习资源汇总.
 - [awesome](https://github.com/better-auth/awesome) - A curated list of awesome things related to better-auth.
-- [awesome-dat](https://github.com/datproject/awesome-dat) - Community curated resources for Dat Project [ DEPRECATED - More info on active projects and modules at  ] .
 - [Awesome-Decision-Making-Reinforcement-Learning](https://github.com/jiachenli94/Awesome-Decision-Making-Reinforcement-Learning) - A selection of state-of-the-art research materials on decision making and motion planning.
 - [Awesome](https://github.com/ScoopInstaller/Awesome) - A curated list of awesome Scoop resources and more.
 - [Awesome-Foundation-Models-for-Weather-and-Climate](https://github.com/shengchaochen82/Awesome-Foundation-Models-for-Weather-and-Climate) - A comprehesive survey about foundation models for weather and cliamte data understanding.